Azure/AML-Kubernetes/docs/ASH/KFServing-setup.md

-# Stand Alone TFServing Setup On Kubernetes Clusters
+# Stand Alone KFServing Setup On Kubernetes Clusters

 In this article, you will set up stand alone KFServing on a kubernetes clusters.
 KFserving depends on a few components.
 You will install: